Customer complaints procedure

 Please let us know if you are particularly pleased with any aspect of our service.

-If you are not satisfied with the service you receive from the Courts Service, you should make your complaint as soon as possible.
+If you are not satisfied with the service you receive from the Courts Service, you should make your complaint as soon as possible through the customer complaints procedure.

 You can do this by asking to speak to the office manager.
 Where possible, he or she will try to rectify the situation without delay.
 If you do not obtain a satisfactory result, or if for any reason you would prefer not to complain at the time, you should make your complaint in writing using the formal customer complaints procedure and the Customer Service Complaint Form.